A structured latent space for human body motion generation: Related Work

+The vast literature on generation of human models and motions can be roughly divided into three categories. \textit{Temporally dense} encompasses methods that learn the structure of human motion on a representation that is sparse in 3D space. \textit{Spatially dense} encompasses methods that generate realistic 3D human models without treating long-term motion or dynamic effects. \textit{Full 4D} methods combine long-term motion models with dense 3D shapes per frame.

+The first two lines of work have been studied for the past two decades.
+Studies on temporally dense human motion models proposed different data-driven methods to synthesize motion patterns of skeletal representations or sparse marker positions~\eg~\cite{rose98, troje02, troje08, Holden2016, Lohit_2021_WACV}.
+These works effectively learn the structure of human motion over durations of multiple seconds.
+Studies on spatially dense human models proposed a variety of data-driven methods to synthesize geometrically detailed 3D models~\eg~\cite{Allen2003, Anguelov05, Neophytou2013, Pishchulin2017, loper2015smpl}.
+Some models have been extended to learn soft-tissue deformations~\cite{Pons-Moll2015, Loper14, santesteban2020softsmpl}.
+Recent works in this area leverage deep learning techniques, and can decouple variations due to different factors~\eg~\cite{jiang20, cosmo20, zhou20unsupervised} or include hands, faces and soft-tissue deformation,~\eg~\cite{xu20}.
+These works generate realistic and geometrically detailed 3D human models.

+Over the past few years, a number of works proposed studying 4D human motion data that is densely sampled in space and time.
+Some work aims to generate dense 3D human motion from sparse MoCap~\cite{Anguelov05, Loper14, mahmood2019amass, habermann2021} or 2D video data~\cite{kanazawa19, zhang19}.
+Given as input marker points or a 2D image per frame of the motion, these works reconstruct dense 4D motion data.
+Of particular interest for our work is that statistical body models learned on static data have been fitted to MoCap data, providing a large corpus of semi-synthetic dense 4D data~\cite{mahmood2019amass}.
+This provides the community access to a large 4D dataset, which we leverage in our work.

-The work most closely related to ours has the same goal: generating dense 4D human motion for arbitrary identities~\cite{kuznetsova13}.
-To achieve this, two linear models are combined: one capturing static shape data and one capturing MoCap data.
-The two models are coupled based on semantic parameters,~\ie the method couples shape parameters from the first and skeletal motion parameters from the second linear model that match in terms of their semantic parameters.
-This allows generating 4D human motion sequences.
-In contrast to this method, our model learns using morphology and motion jointly rather than correlating two separate linear models.
-Furthermore, we employ a non-linear model, which allows to capture non-linear dependencies during training.
+The works most related to ours learn spatially and temporally dense 4D motion models of bodies in a data-driven way.
+The first work to tackle this problem~\cite{kuznetsova13} combines two linear models: one capturing dense static 3D shape data and one capturing the motion of MoCap markers.
+The two linear models are coupled based on semantic parameters including weight and height, which allows generating 4D human motion sequences.
+Inspired by this idea, our model learns a non-linear model from 4D data, which includes both morphology and motion.
 We show experimentally that our model generalizes better than a linear one.

-Furthermore, methods have been proposed that learn from 4D data (\eg~\cite{boukhayma18,regateiro19,Akhter2012}).
-Unlike our work, these methods are subject-specific or train even on a single motion sequence.
-They can therefore not learn the interplay between morphology and motion.
-A recent work proposes a deep latent variable model for 4D human motion synthesis~\cite{Ghorbani2020}.
-Like in our model, 4D motion sequences are mapped into a latent space, which allows to control the motion with sparse input.
-Unlike in our work, the focus is not on capturing the interaction between morphology and motion, but rather on modeling the probabilistic character of motion performed by a single subject.